 Americano

-A shot of espresso that is diluted with 6-8 ounces hot water, giving it a similar strength to drip coffee but with a distinct espresso flavor.
-A second shot of espresso can be added for bolder coffee flavor and more caffeine.
+An Americano is a shot of espresso diluted with 6–8 ounces of hot water.
+This produces a coffee similar in strength to drip coffee but retains a distinct espresso flavor.
+For a bolder taste and extra caffeine, a second espresso shot can be added.

 Cappuccino

-A classic espresso-based drink made with one shot of espresso, equal parts steamed milk, and a thick layer of foamed milk.
-This distribution creates a rich flavor and creamy texture.
-A second shot of espresso can be added for bolder coffee flavor and more caffeine.
+Cappuccino is a classic, Italian espresso-based drink made with one shot of espresso, equal parts steamed milk, and a thick layer of foamed milk.
+The combination creates a creamy texture with a rich, full flavor.
+Adding a second shot of espresso increases both intensity and caffeine content.
+Enjoy in a set of cappuccino cups.

 Latte